 8.6.4 send the Goods to the Supplier’s UK Address for inspection

-8.7 All requirements must be completed, and failure to comply with any of these requirements, will make the Customer’s repair warranty void.
+8.7 All requirements must be completed, and failure to comply with any of these requirements will make the Customer’s repair warranty void.

 8.8 In the case that a product does not work when delivered, the Supplier will arrange collection of the faulty Goods free of charge.